 Microsoft didn’t like programming the 6502, so the CP/M board, which it called the Softcard, was a means to an end for them.
 They could sell Apple users some hardware, then sell their CP/M software to them rather than developing 6502 software.
 And since the Apple II had faster disk drives and 80-column displays were commonplace, the Apple II provided something resembling the experience one would get with a Kaypro or Osborne machine.

-Since the C-64 CP/M cartridge wasn’t very useful, not many of them sold.
+Since the Commodore 64 CP/M operating system package wasn’t very useful, not many of them sold.
 They’re rare and valuable today, usually selling for upwards of $75 on Ebay.
 In my experience, about three come up for sale in a typical month.

-Even though the Microsoft equivalent for the Apple II is much more common, it tends to be more valuable.
+Even though the Microsoft equivalent for the Apple II is much more common, it tends to be more valuable than the Commodore 64 Z80 cartridge.
 There are two possible reasons for that.
 It’s much more useful, for one.
 Second, it’s much more likely that someone remembers actually using one, rather than it just being an interesting curiosity.

 On the 64, unfortunately, that’s all CP/M ever was.
 It was an interesting curiosity that never lived up to its early promise.
 Kind of like the Mimic Systems Spartan, which promised to turn your 64 into an Apple II+.